karolpepiak/2D-Game/README.md

 full-screen mode selection from the console
 - rendering multiple objects at the same time
 - scaling objects by resolution height

+Day 4
+Step 3/34 - fixed memory usage by rewriting functions, no more increasing memory usage.
+Added an increasing counter that influences player location.